Turn your passion for art and sculpture into a career. Discover Tai Poutini Polytechnic’s Hard Stone and Jade Carving

 - Develop an understanding of the geology and properties of different stones and how they react to processing

-- Demonstrate an understanding of design principles, creative processes and techniques.
-Then applying this understanding to carving hard stone and jade to a set brief.
+- Demonstrate an understanding of design principles, creative processes and techniques, and then applying this understanding to carving hard stone and jade to a set brief.

 - Collaborate with other students, select and present pieces created in the context of course learnings

 Programme Structure and Workload